pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 ## Code of Conduct

-Before you contribute to pretix itself or its documentation, read our [code of conduct](https://docs.pretix.eu/dev/development/contribution/codeofconduct.html) carefully.
+Before you contribute to pretix itself or its documentation, read our [code of conduct](https://docs.pretix.eu/dev/development/contribution/codeofconduct.html).
 Adhere to this code of conduct while making contributions.

 ## Our four maxims of documentation